San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - San Francisco's games this year have gone over the total in two out of three opportunities (66.7%).

+- The 49ers put up 28.7 points per game, comparable to the 26.3 per outing the Seahawks allow.

-- San Francisco is 0-2 against the spread and 2-1 overall this season when the team scores more than 26.3 points.
+- When San Francisco puts up more than 26.3 points, it is 0-2 against the spread and 1-1 overall.

-- The 49ers have turned the ball over three more times (5 total) than the Seahawks have forced a turnover (2) this season.
+- This year, the 49ers have turned the ball over five times, three more than the Seahawks' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Seahawks.